 It is top-quality and a bit pricy compared to other places so if you don’t have the chance to stay there, at least stop by and visit the restaurant.
 You won’t regret it!

-This Polignano a Mare accommodation has so much to offer for a great value and there are terraces, comfortable rooms, and much, much more.
+This Polignano a Mare accommodation has so much to offer for great value and there are terraces, comfortable rooms, and much, much more.

 Casa della Nonna (Budget): This is questionably a budget place to stay in Polignano a Mare.
-It is definitely on the higher end of budget and has all the best amenities available to travelers.
+It is definitely on the higher end of the budget and has all the best amenities available to travelers.

 There is free wifi, luggage storage, and clean and comfortable accommodation.

 If you’re looking for the best things to do in Polignano a Mare, we hope that this guide helps sort you plan your trip to Polignano.